kazashim/MTNMomo-php-Library/readme.md

 ## Momo

-Zed MomoPay is a library in PHP for the MTN Mobile Money  Developers can itergrate into thier apps.
+Zambia MomoPay is a library in PHP for the MTN MobileMoney.
+Developers can itergrate into thier apps.

 ## Product support